Towards Predicting Temporal Changes in a Patient's Chest X-ray Images based on Electronic Health Records: Abstract

 \section{Abstract}

-Chest X-ray imaging (CXR) is an important diagnostic tool used in hospitals to assess patient conditions and monitor changes over time.
-Generative models, specifically diffusion-based models, have shown promise in generating realistic synthetic X-rays.
-However, these models mainly focus on conditional generation using single-time-point data, \ie, typically CXRs taken at a specific time with their corresponding reports, limiting their clinical utility, particularly for capturing temporal changes.
+Chest X-ray (CXR) is an important diagnostic tool widely used in hospitals to assess patient conditions and monitor changes over time.
+Recently, generative models, specifically diffusion-based models, have shown promise in generating realistic synthetic CXRs.
+However, these models mainly focus on conditional generation using single-time-point data, \ie, generating CXRs conditioned on their corresponding reports from a specific time.
+This limits their clinical utility, particularly for capturing temporal changes.
 To address this limitation, we propose a novel framework, \mname, which predicts future CXR images by integrating previous CXRs with subsequent medical events, \eg, prescriptions, lab measures, etc. Our framework dynamically tracks and predicts disease progression based on a latent diffusion model, conditioned on the previous CXR image and a history of medical events.
 We comprehensively evaluate the performance of our framework across three key aspects, including clinical consistency, demographic consistency, and visual realism.
-We demonstrate that our framework generates high-quality, realistic future images that capture potential temporal changes, suggesting its potential for further development as a clinical simulation tool.
-This could offer valuable insights for patient monitoring and treatment planning in the medical field.
+Results show that our framework generates high-quality, realistic future images that effectively capture potential temporal changes.
+This suggests that our framework could be further developed to support clinical decision-making and provide valuable insights for patient monitoring and treatment planning in the medical field.